ETHMUNI/BI-Notes/Presentation.md

 * Although 2 clusters was the best choice based on our analysis, one critical point must be addressed: the clusters were unevenly sized.
 This imbalance suggests that the features we chose (emissions, population, GDP, and temperature) may not have been optimal for creating well-distributed clusters.

 * Critique of feature selection: However, the uneven cluster sizes indicate that certain cities may have been grouped together with very different cities.
 This could be due to skewed data or the over-dominance of one or two features (e.g., population or emissions levels).
-It’s also possible that including additional variables like energy consumption or transportation habits could have improved the clustering outcome or used normalization like Z-score normalization.
+It’s also possible that including additional variables like energy consumption or transportation habits could have improved the clustering outcome.

-### Areas for Improvement:

-To address the issues we encountered, we could consider the following improvements:

-* **Experiment with additional features:** Adding variables such as energy sources, transportation data, or industrial activities could help achieve better-distributed clusters and offer more insightful groupings.

-* **Feature weighting and normalization:** We could explore the effect of applying different weights to certain features to avoid having one feature (like population) dominate the clustering results.

 ## **Modeling:**